quantumjim/qec_lectures/README.md

 * [Decodoku](decodoku.ipynb)

-To run Decodoku, you'll need to install Qiskit-QEC via
+To run Decodoku, you'll need to install [Qiskit-QEC](https://github.com/qiskit-community/qiskit-qec).

-`pip install --no-cache --upgrade https://github.com/qiskit-community/qiskit-qec/archive/decodoku.zip`

 See also the following recorded lectures: